 All these diamonds can be inspected using the super 40x magnification feature provided by James Allen.

 Did the price disparity catch your eye?
 Let’s delve into this in greater detail.

 VS1 Clarity Diamonds Prices

-The 3 diamonds we saw above can be considered in the low-range of their grades, i.e. this isn’t the average nor the highest price these grades can cost, however, we saw a difference of around $800 between VVS2, VS1, and VS2 grades.
+While not representing the average nor the pinnacle price points of these grades, but we saw a notable difference of around $800 between the VVS2, VS1, and VS2 grades.

 Polish & Symmetry: Excellent

 We ran a filtered search on both sites for VS1 clarity grade.